 South Dakota is an outdoors lover’s paradise and my family and I loved every minute of our vacation here before and after the race.
 I also loved this race and highly recommend it.
 As far as getting to Spearfish Canyon, the easiest way to get here if you’re flying is to fly into Rapid City and pick up a rental car.
 It’s about an hour’s drive from Rapid City to Spearfish Canyon.
 We stayed the night before the race at the Spearfish Canyon Lodge in the Berry Patch Cabin and it was awesome.
 Rapid City is also a great place to stay if you’re exploring the area, since it’s less than an hour by car to the majority of places I listed in the previous paragraph.

-The Spearfish Canyon Half Marathon is an annual fundraiser which benefits the abused and neglected children through the Northern Hills Area Court Appointed Special Advocates (CASA) Program.
-Pre-packet pickup was about the most sparse I’ve ever seen in all of my races.
-It is at the CASA office in Spearfish and there was only one person there handing out shirts (technical, unisex short-sleeve) and bibs.
+The 2015 Spearfish Canyon Half Marathon was a fundraiser to benefit the abused and neglected children through the Northern Hills Area Court Appointed Special Advocates (CASA) Program.
+Packet pickup was about the most sparse I’ve ever seen in all of my races.
+It was at the CASA office in Spearfish and there was only one person there handing out shirts (technical, unisex short-sleeve) and bibs.
 That’s it.
 Nothing else.
 No expo.
 No bag filled with junk you didn’t really want anyway.
-I like it.
+I liked it.
 Don’t come here for the bling, though, or you will be disappointed.

 At 7 am on race day, the course began at the top of the beautiful Spearfish Canyon in Savoy in the northernmost section of South Dakota’s Black Hills National Forest and finished at the bottom in Spearfish City Park.
 When I was running the race I remember constantly telling myself how lucky I was to be able to run through this gorgeous canyon.
 Although the course was net downhill starting around 5,000 feet above seal level and dropping about 1,300 feet by the finish, it didn’t feel too steep on my quads.